III A Man

-Man has allowed himself to be prostituted by his lower instincts of prestige, power, possessions and pleasure to fall in his freedoms indefinitely low, if not arrested.
+Man has allowed himself to be prostituted by his lower instincts of prestige, power, possessions and pleasure to fall in freedom of action indefinitely low, if not arrested.
 After colonialism, two world wars and of political-social systems and self-extinction of mankind.